parryman/SCARA-ARM-PROJECT/README.md

 WEEK 1
 - Complete all equations and tool locations
-- singularitys and clibration of tool
+- Singularities and calibration of tool
 - Working code that implements the equations working( with small bugs allowance)